Father, Mother & Son… for just seven days (2nd of 7 parts)

 I was exhausted upon reaching home that evening but seeing Mark Andrei gave me a different kind of high.
 I planted a kiss on his cheeks and my exhaustion was gone.
 I was still in cloud nine.

 Then I thought of the financial obligations that parenting would require.
-I just closed my eyes at that instance and murmured to myself, “God will provide!”
+I just closed my eyes at that instance and murmured, “God will provide!”

 A couple of hours before midnight, I prepared everything needed by Marc Andrei – the bottles, the milk, the diapers, and the cotton.
 That was something new in my routine and I think I did it so well.